pgmesa/synapgrad/README.md

 As you can see, synapgrad is fast

 ## Graph Visualization
-In the `examples/trace_graph.ipynb` notebook, there is an example of how to visualize the graph that synapgrad is creating in the background as the operations are chained.
+In the `examples/trace_graph.ipynb` notebook there is an example of how to display the graph that synapgrad creates in the background as operations are chained.

 ```python
 import synapgrad